Particle Image Velocimetry

 Theory:

-PIV is a flow measurement technique that measures a planar velocity field over a designated region of interest.
-The flow is uniformly seeded with tracer particles, which serve to track the flow.
+Particle Image Velocimetry (PIV) is a non-intrusive optical measurement technique used to obtain instantaneous velocity field measurements in fluid flows.
+PIV measures a planar velocity field over a designated region of interest.
+PIV works by seeding the flow with tracer particles that are assumed to follow the fluid motion accurately.
+These particles are illuminated using a laser sheet, and their positions are recorded at two successive time intervals (Δt) using a high-speed camera.
 A planar laser light sheet is placed in the region of interest to illuminate the particles, and a digital camera is oriented orthogonally to the light sheet.
-The camera is uniformly focused over the region of interest.
-The seeded flow field is then illuminated twice within a small pulse separation time (Δt), which is of the order of microseconds.
 The camera is then digitally synchronized with the laser to capture the two successive images.
+By analyzing the displacement of particles between the two images, the velocity field of the flow can be determined.

 The pair of images contains the pixel displacement of the particles for the selected pulse separation time.
 First, the images are divided into smaller interrogation windows, then a cross-correlation [1] or auto-correlation procedure is used to match the intensities of the particles between the two images within each small window.
 Based on these correlations the magnitudes and directions of the displacements are obtained and consequently the velocities.